 Serious bodily Injury: Injury that causes death or creates a substantial risk of death.
 Permanent harm to health, disfigurement, permanent loss of bodily functions by any organ, or results in inpatient treatment at a medical facility.

 Note: minor treatment by medical professional on scene or at a hospital such as eye washing, cleansing or bandaging, evaluation with no injury discovered etc. will be evaluated on a case by case basis by a supervisor.

-Serious Use of Force: Any action by an officer that involves: the use of deadly force or use of force in which the person suffers bodily injury or requires hospital admission or a police canine bite.
+Serious Use of Force: Any action by an officer that involves: the use of deadly force or use of force in which the person suffers bodily injury or requires hospital admission (see note above) or a police canine bite.

-Soft Hand Control: The use of physical strength and skill in defensive tactics to control subjects that are reluctant to be taken into custody and offer some degree of physical resistance.
+Soft Hand Control: The use of physical force and skill in defensive tactics to control subjects that are reluctant to be taken into custody and offer some degree of physical resistance.
+This excludes the use of hard hand strikes.

-Supervisor: A supervisor includes a Sergeant and above who is assigned responsibility for supervising officers.
+Supervisor: A supervisor includes a Sergeant (or O.I.C.) and above who is assigned responsibility for supervising officers.